Play Gambits in OTB vs Online: What Changes?

 Online Perspective:

-With databases and engine analysis a click away, many players are armed with pre-move lines and Stockfish-reinforced refutations.
-Especially in online correspondence or titled arenas, gambits may fall flat due to memorized refutations.
+With databases and engine analysis at the click of a mouse, many players are equipped with pre-move lines and Stockfish-backed refutations.
+Particularly in correspondence or -named competition, gambits can simply fail, thanks to memorized refutations.

 Why it matters:

-Case in Point: The Budapest Gambit (1.d4 Nf6 2.c4 e5) is considered respectable OTB as a surprise weapon.
-Online, most opponents have seen the refutations and are more prepared.
+Case in Point: The Budapest Gambit (1. d4 Nf6 2. c4 e5) is to be respected OTB as a surprise weapon.
+Online, most of the people you are fighting with have read the refutations and are better armed.

 OTB Perspective: